NEW: Houla resident: "We're used to the sights now, the blood, the sound of gunfire"

 “This is a clear evidence that Kofi Annan’s plan is dead and a clear indication that Bashar Assad and his criminal gang do not understand anything but the language of force and violence,” Eddine said.
 He urged the U.N.
 Security Council to “issue urgent and swift resolutions to save Syria, its people and the entire region by forming an international coalition mandated by the UNSC to launch airstrikes” against regime forces and their strategic points.

 Violence continued Monday, with the Local Coordination Committees of Syria reporting 26 deaths.

-U.N. officials say more than 9,000 people, most of them civilians, have been killed and tens of thousands more have been uprooted since the crisis began in March 2011.
+U.N. officials say more than 9,000 people, mostly civilians, have died and tens of thousands have been uprooted since the uprising began in March 2011.
 Opposition groups report a death toll of more than 11,000 people.